 “A wage hike is very hard to take away, but bonuses and profit-sharing can disappear very quickly in hard times…More people are realizing that bonuses look like raises, but really aren’t.”

-The common maxim of pay yourself first is all well and good for your paycheck, but what happens when you get a bonus?
-Your boss sits down with you for your end of year review, you’ve done well, and you’re going to get a bonus.
+The common maxim of paying yourself first is all well and good for your paycheck, but what happens when you get a bonus?
+Your boss sits down with you for your end-of-year review, you’ve done well, and you’re going to get a bonus.
 If you don’t approach that bonus with some intentionality, then you’re going to find out that the bonus is gone and you really don’t have anything to show for it.
-The future you bangs his head against the wall in agony at your profligacy.
+The future you bang his head against the wall in agony at your profligacy.

 What to do?

 Believe it or not, your gender, as this Harvard study shows, determines what you should do to stick to your plan.

 First off, regardless of your sex, make a plan for what you want to do with that bonus.
 Some of the plans should go to spending on rewards for yourself so that you maintain your motivation to keep up a good job and to stick to your investment plans.